Outsourcing HR is popular amongst businesses, especially smaller ones, for good reason.

 Key Considerations For Outsourcing HR

-While outsourcing HR can be a smart solution for a growing business, it’s not always without its challenges.
+While outsourcing can be a smart HR solution for a growing business, it’s not without its challenges.

 Loss of Control

 Both employees and managers sometimes have issues with moving human resource functions offsite.
-HR often has the pulse of the company, and so moving it offsite for a business owner can feel a bit like having your heart outside your body.
+HR has its finger on the pulse of the company, and so moving internal HR functions offsite for a business owner can be counter intuitive at times.

-Also, outsourced HR providers often implement cultural changes in a company, which can be a bit jarring since they are not physically part of the team.
+Additionally, outsourced HR providers often implement cultural changes, which can be a bit jarring since they are not physically part of the team.

 Team members may be used to having confidential conversations in the same room as an HR representative, and so it can be difficult for both managers and employees to form those close trusted bonds with someone not onsite.